In today’s blog, we will discuss Sharda Cropchem Ltd., which has been outperforming its benchmark and sectoral index.

 Sharda Cropchem intends to expand its own sales force network.
 Marketing and distribution, according to management, play an important role in the agrochemical value chain.
 Therefore, they are constantly expanding their sales force and reducing their reliance on third-party distributors.

-The management team is focusing on expanding the company’s geographical reach by utilising the existing dossier library to penetrate existing markets further and enter new markets.
+The management team is focusing on expanding the company’s geographical reach by utilizing the existing dossier library to penetrate existing markets further and enter new markets.

 In addition, the Company continues to rely on smart IP management to identify generic molecules that are going off-patent and seeking registrations to strengthen its portfolio of formulations and generic active ingredients across Europe, NAFTA, LATAM, and the Rest of the World.
 Sharda Cropchem searches for new formulation registrations by leveraging its existing dossiers and portfolio of formulations and generic active ingredients.